 They are lighter in weight, also reducing the transmission of heat, sound and damp.

-These hollow bricks are used in the construction of brick masonry.
+These hollow block are used in the construction of brick masonry.

 The Fly-ash looks like a pozzolana, it is acidic in nature and its main components are silica, aluminium oxide and ferrous oxide.